 - create their own research agenda; - deploy the theoretical sensitivity, methodological sophistication and practical academic skills developed by the earlier elements of the course; - make an initial foray into an area which may expand into a doctoral thesis.

 Teaching and learning

 Induction

-There will be induction sessions during the week before the start of formal classes (0th week) at the beginning of the academic year in October.
-The induction takes place on:
+There will be induction sessions, which take place online, (via Microsoft Teams) during the week before the start of formal classes (Week 0) at the beginning of the academic year in October.